xpander-ai/xpander-sdk/API.md

 public extractToolCalls(llmResponse: any, llmProvider?: LLMProvider): IToolCall[]
 ```

+Extracts tool calls from an LLM response based on the specified LLM provider.

 ###### `llmResponse`<sup>Required</sup> <a name="llmResponse" id="xpander-sdk.XpanderClient.extractToolCalls.parameter.llmResponse"></a>

 - *Type:* any

+The LLM response to analyze for tool calls.

 ---

 ###### `llmProvider`<sup>Optional</sup> <a name="llmProvider" id="xpander-sdk.XpanderClient.extractToolCalls.parameter.llmProvider"></a>

 - *Type:* <a href="#xpander-sdk.LLMProvider">LLMProvider</a>

+The LLM provider, defaults to OPEN_AI.

 ---